Archibald Kennedy, 7th Marquess of Ailsa

 Archibald David Kennedy, 7th Marquess of Ailsa, OBE, DL (3 December 1925 – 7 April 1994), styled Earl of Cassillis from 1 June 1956 to 31 May 1957, was a Scottish peer and chief of Clan Kennedy.

 Early life

-Kennedy was born at Brick Kiln Farm, Colchester, Essex, the only son of Lord Angus Kennedy (the third son of 3rd Marquess of Ailsa), and Gertrude Millicent Cooper.
-He was educated at Nautical College Pangbourne.
+Kennedy was born at Brick Kiln Farm, Colchester, Essex, the only son of Lord Angus Kennedy (the third son of the 3rd Marquess of Ailsa), and Gertrude Millicent Cooper.
+He was educated at the Nautical College, Pangbourne, which trained boys to become merchant navy officers.

-In early life, as David Kennedy, he worked as a steam locomotive fireman and, as Marquess, ran the Isle of Man Railway as lessee for the 1967-1971 seasons.